Dummo123/SaikoMaksim234Elective-1TBankService-Oriented-Architectures/HW 2/ReadMe.md

 SELECT * FROM promo_codes;
 SELECT * FROM user_operations;

-Это покажет все данные которые создал через Swagger
+Shows progress made with Swagger